MikAoJk/alias/README.md

 # Joakims alias
-Repo for aliases that are nice to have
+Repo for alias and expoet that are nice to have